NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

 Step 3: Create Faiss index for retrieval data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once we have the memory map retrieval data binary file and index files ready from the previous steps, we can begin to build the Faiss index that can query the K-nearest neighbors of the chunk IDs given a query embedding vector.
-Since the retrieval data is typically large in size, we break the process down into three sub-steps.
+After creating the memory map retrieval data binary file and index files, we can build a Faiss index that can quickly find the K-nearest neighbors of a given chunk ID based on a query embedding vector.
+Because the retrieval data is typically very large, we break this process down into three steps.

 Step 3.1: Train the Faiss index structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~